rtoal/plang-glossary/README.md

 ### Garbage Collection
 The reclamation of storage holding objects that are no longer needed.

+### Generator
+An object that produces a sequence of values on demand.

 ### Generic
 Able to be specified just once and “work in about the same way” in many different contexts.